Paul Devoe: Spree murder

 On the same day he murdered Allred, Devoe drove to Jonestown, Texas, where one of his ex-girlfriends, 46-year-old Paula Griffith (January 8, 1961 – August 24, 2007), resided with her daughter and boyfriend.
-Devoe arrived at Griffith's house, and at that time, Griffith was present at home with her 15-year-old daughter Haylie Faulkner (May 25, 1992 – August 24, 2007), her 48-year-old boyfriend Jay Feltner (October 7, 1958 – August 24, 2007), and Faulkner's 17-year-old friend Danielle Hensley (January 30, 1990 – August 24, 2007), who was staying over with the trio for an upcoming amusement park trip.
-After his arrival, Devoe shot and killed all the four occupants in the house.
+Devoe arrived at Griffith's house, where Griffith was present along with her 15-year-old daughter Haylie Faulkner (May 25, 1992 – August 24, 2007), her 48-year-old boyfriend Jay Feltner (October 7, 1958 – August 24, 2007), and Faulkner's 17-year-old friend Danielle Hensley (January 30, 1990 – August 24, 2007), who was staying over with the trio for an upcoming amusement park trip.
+Devoe shot and killed all the four occupants in the house.

-The bodies of the four victims were later discovered by both Hensley's stepfather and mother, who were both worried about Hensley's safety after she did not call back home to say good night as she normally did, and this anxiety was heightened due to them seeing the news of Allred's murder, prompting them to head to Griffith's house, where the couple and the police found the bodies of Hensley and the other three victims, as well as the pickup truck previously driven by Devoe.
+The bodies of the four victims were later discovered by Hensley's stepfather and mother, who were both worried about Hensley's safety after she did not call back home to say good night as she normally did.
+Their anxiety was heightened due to them seeing the news of Allred's murder, and it prompted them to head to Griffith's house, where the couple found the bodies of Hensley and the other three victims, as well as the pickup truck previously driven by Devoe.
 According to an autopsy report, Griffith died from a gunshot wound to the back of her head, while Faulkner died from a gunshot wound to her right temple.
 Feltner sustained a lethal gunshot wound inflicted close range to his left temple; the bullet also penetrated Feltner's right arm.
-Hensley herself was shot four times, and three of them were delivered to her head (one of which was fatal), while the fourth was on her arm.
+Hensley was shot four times, including three times in the head.